MHS-Pi-6744/6744-Reefscape-Development/README.md

   - All other persons pull person N-1’s commits and resolve merge conflicts
   - Person N Pushes their commits
   - All persons can now leave
+#### Issues:
+- When making issues, Make sure the title is consice but informative.
+Put more information in the PR Description
+- Make sure to link a branch to your Issue so that we can see the progress
+- Make sub-issues if needed
 #### Merging/PRs:
+- Make a PR Drafts with an issue attached
-- Please test your code before making a PR
+- Please test your code before marking your PR as ready
 - Keep your title concise and on topic with extra info in the description
-- There are protections on main so that people cannot add commits by themselves, the commits must be checked by a different member
+- There are protections on main so that people cannot add commits by themselves, the commits must be checked by two different members